Moreton Bay Australian Football Club: History

 The club commenced in the Sunshine Coast competition and played their first season in 1987.
 In 1988 the club became incorporated and registered as Caboolture and Southern Districts Australian Football Club Inc. By mid 1990 the council had prepared a playing field on Beerburrum Road adjacent to the Historical Village.
 Club members and volunteers built a clubhouse and change rooms.

 In 1991 the club progressed to the South Queensland Australian Football League and would play against suburban clubs of the greater Brisbane area.
-The club became Bears and adopted the Brisbane Bears' uniform in 1992.
+The club adopted the Brisbane Bears' uniform and nickname in 1992, and again followed suit when Brisbane merged with Fitzroy to become the Lions in 1996.

 The club was very competitive during the 1990s and were runners up several times.
 In 1999 the club won its first senior premiership.

 In December 2014, it was decided the club's name would be changed from Caboolture to Moreton Bay.

 In 2019, under new coach John Soccio, the Moreton Bay Lions won the premiership by 64 points, defeating the Wynnum Vikings.
-Captain Rhys Nickalls booted 15 goals to take the Best On Ground Award, capping off a brilliant season that included 119 goals in total.
+Captain Rhys Nickalls booted 15 goals to take the Best On Ground Award, capping off a season that included 119 goals in total.